Cheilanthe/Cheilanthe/README.md

 <h3 align="center">I am a Front End Developer Jr, passionate about learning. </h3>

 - :computer::yellow_heart:  I’m currently Learning to program on **Laboratoria**.
-- 🚀 I’m looking to collaborate on Ia company where i can contribute to the development of projects and enhance my development.
+- 🚀 I’m looking to collaborate on a company where i can contribute to the development of projects and enhance my development.

 <h3 align="left">Connect with me:</h3>
 <p align="left">